 SEO covers a lot of ground and there is actually no exact explanation that can be said to define what it is in very simple terms.
 Every webmaster develops his own strategy and some of them even formed a company to specialize in this line.
 The more you explain SEO, the more it gets confusing.
 Only when you have practiced it that everything will fall into place one by one and only then you will be able to comprehend what it is all about.

-If I would explain it in simple terms, I would say there are as many moves and strategies in chess as there are in SEO.
+If I would explain it in simple terms, I would say there are as many moves and strategies in chess as there are in best local SEO.
 It is that complicated that is why the business of companies engaged in SEO was blooming until search engines started washing it like a tidal wave.
 Yes, search engines are laundering SEO to fit their interests.

 How is a website considered as engaged in unwanted SEO techniques?

 This is another question that baffles many webmasters.
 I am not an expert in SEO as no one can really claim this accolade.
 But even with the explanation coming from Google in particular, it is difficult for many website owners and webmasters to determine what exactly the right website optimization is.
 It is not like Google is saying you have to have this much number of words and keywords in every article, this number of backlinks, this kind of on-page/off page optimization, or this number of pages in every website so your site can be considered as adhering to their guidelines.